puppetlabs/trapperkeeper/documentation/Overview.md

 * Stuart Sierra's ["reloaded" workflow](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded)
 * Component lifecycles (["Component"](https://github.com/stuartsierra/component), ["jig"](https://github.com/juxt/jig#components))
-* [Composable services](http://blog.getprismatic.com/blog/2013/2/1/graph-abstractions-for-structured-computation) (based on the excellent [Prismatic graph library](https://github.com/Prismatic/plumbing))
+* [Composable services](http://plumatic.github.io/graph-abstractions-for-structured-computation/) (based on the excellent [Plumamatic graph library](https://github.com/plumatic/plumbing))

 We also had a few other needs that Trapperkeeper addresses (some of these arise because of the fact that we at Puppet Labs are shipping on-premises software, rather than SaaS.
 The framework is a shipping part of the application, in addition to providing useful features for development):